reactjs/react.dev/beta/src/content/reference/react/useDebugValue.md

 <Note>

-We don't recommend adding debug values to every custom Hook.
+Don't add debug values to every custom Hook.
 It's most valuable for custom Hooks that are part of shared libraries and that have a complex internal data structure that's difficult to inspect.

 </Note>